Any links to Amazon are affiliate links.

 By now, your baby is most likely eating solids and even finger foods.
 Most babies will have four liquid feedings.
 Some five, and some three.
 Here are some things to think about during this time period as far as mealtime goes:

-- Finger Foods: If you haven’t started finger foods yet, here is a link to my post about it:
+Finger Foods: If you haven’t started finger foods yet, here is a link to my post about it: Finger Foods for Babies

-- Snacks: As your child is awake longer and better at communicating, she might start asking for snacks.
+Snacks: As your child is awake longer and better at communicating, she might start asking for snacks.
 Be careful that you maintain the healthy eating patterns you have spent the last 9 plus months making.
 If your child needs a snack, that is fine.
 Be sure it is healthy and be sure it isn’t so large that it interferes with the next meal.
 Snacks should be a planned part of the day.
-See: Snacks
+See: Snacks for Babies and Toddlers

-- Aligning Meals: This is the age range you might start to align meals with the family.
+Aligning Meals: This is the age range you might start to align meals with the family.
 Don’t worry if your child isn’t able to fully get there; there is plenty of time for it and it will come.
-See this post for more: Solids: Aligning Meals with the Family: http://babywisemom.blogspot.com/2007/12/solids-aligning-meals-with-family.html
+See this post for more: When to Align Baby’s Meal with the Family’s

-- Throwing Food: You baby might start (or continue) to throw food off the highchair.
-See: Throwing/Dropping Food off of the Tray
+Throwing Food: You baby might start (or continue) to throw food off the highchair.
+See: How to Stop Your Baby from Throwing/Dropping Food off of the Tray

 Generally speaking, there are few nap problems during this age range.
 If your child does have nap problems, please don’t now freak out.
 Some do.
 But most don’t.

-- Third Nap: If your child hasn’t dropped the third nap yet, she will during this age range.
-See: Dropping Naps: A Quick Reference and Dropping the 3rd Nap (evening): http://babywisemom.blogspot.com/2008/01/dropping-3rd-nap-evening.html.
+Third Nap: If your child hasn’t dropped the third nap yet, she will during this age range.
+See: Dropping Naps: A Quick Reference and Dropping the 3rd Nap (evening).
 Once this nap is dropped, baby’s nighttime sleep will most likely extend by 30-60 minutes–at least for a short period while she gets used to having the nap gone.

-- Disruptions: Most disruptions that happen during this period are due to the child learning to stand, crawl, and or walk on her own.
+Disruptions: Most disruptions that happen during this period are due to the child learning to stand, crawl, and or walk on her own.
 This will cause major disruptions for a couple of days.
-See: Nap Disruptions: Rolling, Standing, Crawling, etc: http://babywisemom.blogspot.com/2008/01/nap-disruptions-rolling-standing.html She might also start to play in the crib.
+See: New Skills and Sleep Disruptions.
+She might also start to play in the crib.
 See: Playing in the Crib/Bed

 Now on to the waketime activities.